EugeneGIS/AGDAbook/docs/index.md

 -   *Ripley's K-function, Kernel Density Estimator, DBSCAN* for cluster detection and mapping;
 -   *Self-Organizing Maps* as an example of unsupervised machine learning approach to data clustering and visualization;
 -   *Random Forest* as an example of a supervised machine learning algorithm, applied here for classification.

+To perfom the compution labs presented in the next chapters you can dowload data from here: [AGDA Book Gihub] (https://github.com/EugeneGIS/AGDAbook)

 ## Author Information {.unnumbered}